KarlosMoodios/Web-App-DevOps-Project/README.md

 This project is licensed under the MIT License.
 For more details, refer to the [LICENSE](LICENSE) file.

-# Karl Moody DevOps pipeline milestones
+# Karl Moody Azure End-to-End DevOps Pipeline
 ## Milestone 1 - Set up the environment
 ### Task 1 - Set up GitHub
 - Fork the repository, including all branches from https://github.com/maya-a-iuga/Web-App-DevOps-Project.